shiranD/icon_lm/README.md

 Optional, but recommended is to follow the *fast version* of the process (fond in the appropriate folder).
 There you will be required to have
  * [slurm scheduler](https://slurm.schedmd.com)
  * gpus

- The *dataprep* part of the code generates the simulated icon corpus
+ The *dataprep* part of the code generates the simulated icon corpus.
+This part requires slurm for the *fast\_version*.

  The *modeling* part trains and tests the icon language models.
+This part requires slurm and gpu for the *fast\_version*

+ The modeling part can be replaced by any alternative language modeling learning method.
+I slightly modified the basic approach borrowed from [word langauge modeling](https://github.com/pytorch/examples/tree/master/word_language_model) and adapted it to large vocabularies using [nce](https://github.com/Stonesjtu/Pytorch-NCE).

 <p align="center">
 <img src="images/image.png" width="600">